browserslist/browserslist/README.md

 ## Custom usage data

 If you have a website and want to query against the usage statistics of your site, you can do it.

-First you have to get the usage data in the expected format.
-The format is this:
+First you have to get the usage data:

 1. Import your Google Analytics data into [caniuse.com].
    Press `Import…` button in Settings page.